Environmental & Toxic Exposure

 Class actions, mass torts, and individual cases

 Nitrate contamination affecting multiple households in a defined area can sometimes proceed as a coordinated proceeding (JCCP), federal multi-district litigation (MDL), or class action — depending on commonality of harm, source attribution, and damages variability.
 Other matters proceed as individual or small-group cases.
-We evaluate the right vehicle case-by-case.
+Counsel evaluate the right vehicle case-by-case.

 Related